rootstrap/blog/content/django-vs-flask.md

 ## Team Size and Structure
 Django is at its best for a small to medium team that plans to handle a middle to large sized code base The project structure takes that into account and file conflicts will be minimal.
-Since it has some sort of scaffolded default structure for it's projects is very easy to ramp up newbie developers into it with a senior supervising the team.
+As it has a scaffolded default structure for its projects, it's easy to ramp up newbie developers to use it while under the supervision of a senior developer.